parrt/msds501/notes/reading-code.md

 ```

 This loop implements the slice pattern that extracts a subset of elements from a list.
 In this case, it is choosing elements in range a..b of `X`, inclusively, and adding them to `Y`.

+## Summary

+Written code is an important part of being a programmer.
+Code is how programmers communicate.
+It's how we are able to use extra libraries effectively, how we debug, and how we gain experience.

+The trick to reading code is to reverse the program design process that goes from function workplan to pseudocode to height on code.
+The biggest clues come from variable and function names, and possibly code comments.
+Then we look for code templates expressed in the code to reverse-engineer the original intent of the author based upon that template choice.
+For example, ask whether the code represents a map or search operation.
+Don't try to mimic a computer and guess the emergent behavior using a chart of how expression values change over time.
+Sometimes you have to do that for debugging purposes, but in general, your goal is to guess the intent of the code author.

+Because reading code is an important part of your process, be kind to other developers and your future self by writing good code.
+That includes choosing excellent variable and function names and writing code that clearly illustrates your intent.